Continual learning under domain transfer with sparse synaptic bursting: Materials and Methods.

 \subsection{OML}

 See \cite{Javed2019, Beaulieu2020} for more details regarding theoretical motivation and network architecture.
 No changes were made to the meta-learning protocol, except to implement a post-publication correction for computing second-order gradients.
 The OML treatment, which is distinct from the OML \textit{protocol}, consists of two neural networks: a representation learning network (RLN) composed of five convolutional layers, and a prediction learning network (PLN) composed of two linear layers that takes as input the output of the RLN.
-During meta-learning, the RLN is updated over the outer loop, while the PLN is updated in both the inner and outer loops.
-Under domain transfer, the RLN is fixed over the course of training, while the PLN is fully changeable.
+During meta-learning, the RLN is updated over the outer loop only, while the PLN is updated in both the inner and outer loops.
+Under domain transfer, the RLN is fixed over the course of training, while the PLN is fully trainable.
 Prior to domain transfer, the class prediction layer (CP) of the PLN is randomly reset as per \cite{Javed2019}.
-This algorithm depends on the RLN meta-learning to produce sparse-disjoint inputs to the PLN for effective continual learning.
-Consequently, this algorithm avoids catastrophic forgetting by virtue of task-specific modularity (\hyperref[fig:Figure 1]{Fig.1B}).